emaphp/eMacros/README.md

 <br/>

 Programs can also be loaded from files.
-Having the application code in another file turns useful for adding comments, which improves its readability.
+Having the application code in another file turns useful for adding comments, which improves readability.
 This program is similar to the previous example, except that it also returns the version of PHP running on the system.

 ```lisp
 ; hello_world.em